techMeetupSF/techMeetupSF/README.md

 ### Reason for Building

 At [TechMeetupSF](www.techmeetupsf.com), we believe that the quality of catered food at tech meetups is indicative of what it is like to work at that company.
 We think you do too.
-Here is the trend of unique non-bot users over the past year.
+Here is the trend of unique non-bot users over the past year as of Nov 4th 2018.

 ![Users](https://res.cloudinary.com/dlpclqzwk/image/upload/v1541366472/Selection_007_ztiql3.png)